cpyburn/DirectX12-RTX-Tutorials/README.md

 # DirectX-DRX-RTX-Tutorials
+## Please report anything that is broken or not working in issues
+##Goals
+   * Self Learn DXR and RTX
+   * Help others learn by making well written and working tutorials
 ## Tutorial List 1
 * Credit for the original work goes to Martin-Karl Lefrançois and Pascal Gautron.
 * I am only filling in the gaps in explaination and fixing broken code